THUNKS for Mortals

 - NOW() is never evaluated in this example

-For some reason, with an array of thunks, you must be explicit in defining both the row and column in the INDEX function.
+With an array of thunks, you must be explicit in defining both the row and column in the INDEX function so that INDEX returns a single value rather than a 1x1 array.
 The shortcut INDEX(th_array,2) will not work ("Excel ran out of resources" error).
 You would need to use INDEX(th_array,2,1) or @INDEX(th_array,2).

 This was just a very basic example of an array of thunks.
 But, what we have demonstrated here is that by storing zero-argument LAMBDA functions as an "array of thunks," we can store thunks representing arrays of different sizes within a single array, manipulate that array, and evaluate the thunk(s) later.